Back to series

 Again, what’s the big point?
 Pray the Bible and you never again say the same old things about the same old things.
 You just go through it line by line, talking about whatever comes to mind, and it’s going to be fresh, and it’s going to be different, in some sense, every single day.

-Don Whitney has been Professor of Biblical Spirituality and Associate Dean at The Southern Baptist Theological Seminary in Louisville, Kentucky, since 2005.
-He graduated with his MDiv from Southwestern Baptist Theological Seminary in Fort Worth, Texas, and completed a DMin degree at Trinity Evangelical Divinity School in Deerfield, Illinois.
-He earned a PhD in theology at the University of the Free State in Bloemfonteine, South Africa.
-He is the author of Spiritual Disciplines for the Christian Life, which has a companion discussion guide.
-He has also written How Can I Be Sure I’m a Christian?; Spiritual Disciplines within the Church; Ten Questions to Diagnose Your Spiritual Health; Simplify Your Spiritual Life; Finding God in Solitude; Praying the Bible; and Family Worship.
-Don lives with his wife, Caffy, near Louisville.
-The Whitneys have a married daughter, Laurelen, and two grandchildren.
-Don’s website is www.BiblicalSpirituality.org.
+Donald S. Whitney, Professor, of Biblical Spirituality and Associate Dean at The Southern Baptist Theological Seminary in Louisville, KY.
+He is the founder and president of The Center for Biblical Spirituality.
+His degrees include a M.Div., Southwestern Baptist Theological Seminary; D.Min., Trinity Evangelical Divinity School; Ph.D., University of the Free State.
+He has served local churches in pastoral ministry for 24 years.
+He is the author of Spiritual Disciplines for the Christian Life, which has a companion Study Guide.
+He has also written How Can I Be Sure I'm a Christian?, Spiritual Disciplines Within the Church, Ten Questions to Diagnose Your Spiritual Health, Simplify Your Spiritual Life, Finding God in Solitude, Praying the Bible, and Family Worship.